Union of Private Sector Employees, Printing, Journalism, and Paper: History

-The GPA-DJP was created on January 1, 2007, with the merger of the Union of Private Sector Employees (GPA), formerly Austria's largest trade union, with the Union of Printing, Journalism, and Paper (DJP), formerly Austria's oldest.
+The union was created on January 1, 2007, with the merger of the Union of Private Sector Employees (GPA), formerly Austria's largest trade union, with the Union of Printing, Journalism, and Paper (DJP), formerly Austria's oldest.
 The headquarters of the new union were established at the GPA's former headquarters, located on Alfred Dallinger Platz in Vienna's third district.

 Services

-Members of the GPA-DJP benefit from the collective work of the GPA-DJP, are entitled to legal protection in all labor matters, receive financial benefits in emergency situations and advice on many issues relating to employment and labor law.
+Members of the GPA benefit from the collective work of the GPA, are entitled to legal protection in all labor matters, receive financial benefits in emergency situations and advice on many issues relating to employment and labor law.
 They also enjoy the benefits of the GPA-DJP-Card, which entitles its bearer to discounts and special offers.

 Education program

 The GPA-DJP education program is geared towards the needs of workers' councils, and aims to give council members the knowledge and skills to support their businesses successfully and efficiently for the benefit of employees.

 Base skills and knowledge for newly elected council members are taught in basic and advanced regional courses.
 Courses intended to improve social skills, engender personal development, and strengthen negotiation ability are provided by the union's education department.
 Additional courses in anti-discrimination and collective contract design are available as well.